 I know there are plenty of finance experts who swear up and down that credit cards are evil and no one should ever use them.
 And as someone who has credit card debt, I understand where this argument is coming from.

 Now let me preface this by saying that if you know you can’t control your spending with a credit card and you continue to grow your balance, ignore this step and stop using credit cards.

 But if that’s not a problem for you, then find a way to maximize your credit card rewards.

 Some cards offer some really awesome rewards.
 This year for the first time, Brandon and I sat down and came up with a strategy for how we’ll use our credit cards to maximize our rewards.

 We have a few credit card accounts that have different reward structures, and some have bigger wins for certain types of purchases.

-The most important part of this strategy is that you pay your balance off every single month so you’re never paying for interest!
+The most important part of this strategy is that you pay your balance off every single month, so you’re never paying interest!